-This three-day course for new practitioners combines a basic overview of immigration law with an introduction to the legal skills critical to becoming an effective immigration law advocate.
+About the training: This three-day course for new practitioners combines a basic overview of immigration law with an introduction to the legal skills critical to becoming an effective immigration law advocate.
 Topics covered include: immigrating through marriage and other family relationships; the application process for permanent residence; grounds of inadmissibility; affidavits of support; remedies under the Violence Against Women Act; removal proceedings; citizenship and naturalization; and BIA recognition and accreditation.
 Participants will also learn about effective interviewing, doing legal research, and ethical considerations in immigration law practice.
-The training will be presented by CLINIC attorneys Kristina Karpinski and Susan Schreiber, with other local speakers
+The training will be presented by CLINIC attorneys Kristina Karpinski and Jennie Guilfoyle.

-For additional information and a summary agenda, please open the attachment below.
+For more information about the training, please open the attachments below.